QuanZhang-William/M-Pro/README.md

 See the [Wiki](https://github.com/ConsenSys/mythril/wiki/Installation-and-Setup) to install required dependencies.

-Note: don't run 'pip3 install mythril' in this step, as this command installs the original Mythril-Classic.
+Note: do not run 'pip3 install mythril' in this step, as this command installs the original Mythril-Classic.

 ```bash
 $ pip3 install mythril